 Those who planned and designed Stonehenge had passed away long before its completion, and those charged with finishing it would come to learn the impossibility of the task.
 The more stones they put up, the more those stones impeded the placement of others.

 Only a modern crane, able to insert stones vertically and in the right place, would be capable of building Stonehenge.
-The stone building would have to be completed before its geometry, scribed in chalk, was washed away.
+Also, the stone building would have to be completed before its geometry, scribed in chalk subsoil, was washed away.
 Stonehenge was just too technical to complete.

 Also, the hypothesis required a henge to be built alongside the river Avon at the start of Stonehenge Avenue (some wrongly say end).
 Archaeologists found this henge in 2008/9 and named it 'The West Amesbury Henge.'

-Timber posts stood in this henge' circular holes, not stones.
-This simple fact puts the hex on Professor Pearson's claim that Stonehenge is situated in an area reserved for the dead!
+Timber posts stood in the West Amesbury henge's circular holes, not stones.
+This simple fact contradicts archaeological claims that Stonehenge is situated in an area reserved for the dead!

 So, why did they want to make the moon pregnant?